 And the more you drink and the longer you've been drinking, the higher your risk.
 By cutting back on drinking, the risks of mouth, throat and esophageal cancers decrease.

-In a surprising twist on this advice, a 2018 study followed nearly 100,000 adults for an average of 8.9 years and found that light drinkers — people who had 1 to 3 drinks per week — had the lowest mortality risk compared to those who drank more heavily and even those who never drank at all.
+In a surprising twist on this advice, a study published in PLOSMedicine followed nearly 100,000 adults for an average of 8.9 years and found that light drinkers — people who had 1 to 3 drinks per week — had the lowest mortality risk compared to those who drank more heavily and even those who never drank at all.

 Practice safe sex